moppedijk/mono/README.md

 All projects should be written in Typescript.
 To keep thing consistent.

+## Environment
+- Server environment variables can be found in .env
+- Client environment variables can be found in environment files

 ## Todo
 - English version
 - Add unit tests